The top tips you need for Potty Training Boys

 After potty training boys and girls I would say that it isn’t about their sex or about their age, but about the individual child.
 They are all ready at different times and spotting that time is the key to potty training boys or girls.

 The first thing to do is to pick a date.
 You as the parent need to be ready as well.
 After potty training my four children I am totally convinced that this is vital step.
 If you are not prepared and ready then it just isn’t going to go well and that is potty training boys and girls.

 The second thing I would do is your research.
 This is high on my list of top tips for potty training boys especially if you are not a boy yourself!
 There are endless articles and books that promise virtually instant results.
 The fact that you are here tells me that you are already doing this so yay for you!
 You might want to follow a set method for potty training or go it alone.

-With my eldest child I went with the Gina Ford method No products found. as it seemed straight forward, well, it did until I complicated it by actually trying to get a child to do it – only joking I really did find this method easy to follow and it made sense to me.
+With my eldest child I went with the Gina Ford method [amazon link=”0091912733″] as it seemed straight forward, well, it did until I complicated it by actually trying to get a child to do it – only joking I really did find this method easy to follow and it made sense to me.

 One thing I think that is super important to say on any post about top tips for potty training boys or girls is that I really don’t think that potty training is ever done and dusted in a week.

 I think you can make great progress and be in a place where you can go out and do things without being in potty training panic mode and maybe even be in a place where your little one is making it to the potty pretty much every time, but they will still have accidents!
 In my experience this can go on for a while and each child is different.
 One of my children was 5 years old and still occasionally having accidents another barely had any after 3 years old.
 They were trained the same way…